gah-code/gilbertoharosite/file-draft.md

 Additionally, one of my biggest pet peeves is when sections are numbered out of order, which is the case for this entire section.

 --> To provide clarity and context, this review focuses on the first eight weeks of the onboarding and training program as experienced at the time of writing.
 As a new hire and trainee, I recognize that onboarding plays a critical role in long-term success, and each participant's engagement contributes meaningfully to the program’s overall effectiveness.

+---> Additionally, employing a category-type tagging system allows for enhanced visibility and a broader perspective on how different elements connect to one another.
+If a specific section contains an abundance of bullet points—let's say exceeding a predetermined threshold—this might indicate that the content could benefit from being subdivided into its own distinct section.
+Such segmentation not only clarifies the information but also helps identify potential redundancy, ensuring that each piece of information stands out without overlap.